-Antidilution clauses are a new component of Italian charters emerging from the transplant of mechanisms adopted by VCs in the US practice.
-Since convertible preferred shares are not used, antidilution mechanisms are not based on the conversion rate, but on the attribution of additional shares to the protected shareholder.
-Given that these contractual techniques are brand new in the Italian experience and there is still uncertainty on the best-suited mechanisms to adopt, we observe a significant level of variability in the drafting of the relevant clauses.
-This is certainly a field that deserves further research at an Italian and European level, since the topic seems to be underresearched across Europe.
+Antidilution clauses are a new component of Italian charters emerging from the transplant of mechanisms adopted by VCs in US practice.
+Since convertible preferred shares are not used, antidilution mechanisms are not based on the conversion rate but on the attribution of additional shares to the protected shareholder.
+Given that these contractual techniques are brand-new in the Italian experience and there is still uncertainty about the best suited mechanisms to adopt, we observe a significant level of variability in the drafting of the relevant clauses.
+This is certainly a field that deserves further research at an Italian and European level, since the topic seems to be under-researched across Europe.

-SAFE and KISSes are transplanted in Italy also through hybrids, which are structured to comply with legal capital rules.
+SAFEs and KISSes are transplanted in Italy also through hybrids, which are structured to comply with legal capital rules.
 However, charters are not fully informative about how market participants use them.
-The same is true with regard to work-for-equity incentive schemes, even though it appears that such vesting schemes are implemented in Italy and reproduce the current US standard.
+The same is true with regard to workfor-equity incentive schemes, even though it appears that such vesting schemes are implemented in Italy and reproduce the current US standard.
 Our results concerning hybrids and vesting schemes show a limitation of our study, which relies exclusively on charters and therefore does not offer a complete picture of their provisions.
 Future research should expand the spectrum of investigation in order to include also the relative arrangements.

-8. Conclusions
+8 Conclusions

-Italian startups adopt almost exclusively the LLC form, which was transformed with a flow of statutory reforms that started in 2012 and ended in 2017.
-Those reforms were driven by the need to offer to startuppers and venture capitalists a new company form.
-Curiously, the majority of Italian commentators analyzed those reforms only with reference to the phenomenon of crowdfunding and ignored the impact on venture capital financing instead.
-Still, a small group of researchers analyzed those reforms from a venture capital perspective, and raised some concerns about the viability of certain solutions adopted by the international practice or, more radically, expressed a very negative view on the overall suitability of Italian law in efficiently structuring venture capital deals.
+Italian startups adopt almost exclusively the LLC form, which was transformed through a series of statutory reforms that started in 2012 and ended in 2017.
+Those reforms were driven by the need to offer startuppers and venture capitalists a new company form.
+Curiously, the majority of Italian commentators analyzed the reforms only with reference to the phenomenon of crowdfunding and ignored the impact on venture capital financing.
+Still, a small group of researchers analyzed the reforms from a venture capital perspective and raised concerns about the viability of certain solutions adopted in international practice, or, more radically, expressed a very negative view on the overall suitability of Italian law to efficiently structure venture capital deals.